software-mansion/react-native-reanimated/docs/docs/api/miscellaneous/getRelativeCoords.md

 ---
-id: convertCoords
+id: getRelativeCoords
-title: convertCoords
+title: getRelativeCoords
-sidebar_label: convertCoords
+sidebar_label: getRelativeCoords
 ---

 Determines the location on the screen, relative to the given view.
 It might be useful, when there are only absolute coordinates available and you need coordinates relative to the parent.